 System Overview

-The MCCF EDI TAS ePayments module is designed to facilitate transmission of Health Care Claim Payment and Remittance Advice data from the FSC.
+The MCCF EDI TAS ePayments module is designed to facilitate reception of Health Care Claim Payment and Remittance Advice data from the FSC.

 FSC is designed to receive Health Care Claim Payment and Remittance Advice (835) data from payers, to translate that data into FHIR resources in a FHIR bundle and send it to MCCF EDI TAS ePayments.